tera90223/random-walk-roomba-simulation/README.md

 - `is_position_valid` is overridden to exclude furnished tiles.
 - Implements furniture-safe random position generation
 - Uses wrapper methods (`is_tile_furnished`, `is_position_furnished`) for clarity

+### ✅ `StandardRobot` (Subclass of Robot)
+Implements the baseline movement behavior of a robot.
+- Moves in its current direction by speed units
+- Cleans the tile it lands on with its full capacity
+- If new position is invalid (e.g., off-grid or on furniture), rotates randomly

+### ✅ `FaultyRobot` (Subclass of Robot)
+A Standard Robot with a probabilistic error to become faulty.
+- With probability `p`, the robot gets faulty at each time step
+- When faulty, it does **not** clean and randomly changes direction
+- Faults are visualized in orange in the simulation for clarity.
+- Method `gets_faulty()` encapsulates the probability check

+### Honorary Class: 🎥The Visualization Overhaul: `ColabRobotVisualizer`
+To enable simulation in Colab, I replaced the original `RobotVisualization` (Tkinter-based) with a custom `ColabRobotVisualizer` using `matplotlib`.

+Key features:
+- Dynamic grid plotting with robot positions and directions
+- Cleaned tiles fade from black to white based on dirt level
+- Furniture tiles rendered in red
+- Faulty robots flash orange
+- Option to **record simulation as a GIF**
+- Arrow indicators show real-time robot direction

+This change not only modernized the interface but helped debug and interpret robot behaviors more intuitively.

 ---